Introduction

 The above metrics are a good idea, yet the bounce rate varies from industry to industry and the content you post.

-Such as informational websites generally have higher bounce rates than eCommerce sites, as users leave after finding answers to what they want.
+Informational websites generally bounce higher than eCommerce sites, as users leave after finding answers to what they want.

 Therefore, it is essential to benchmark your website with similar competitors before struggling with bounce rate issues.
 Do you own an eCommerce website and don’t know how to reduce bounce rates?